 Fishing Tips.
 Two totally different types of fishing opportunities are presented to the angler at this pier.
 Most common, is to cast straight out from the pier.
-Fishing on the bottom in the deeper waters yields white croaker (kingfish), starry flounder (winter), brown smoothhound shark, leopard shark, and an occasional striped bass or bat ray.
+Fishing on the bottom in the deeper waters yields white croaker (kingfish), brown smoothhound shark, leopard shark, and an occasional striped bass or bat ray.
+In the winter months you may also see a few starry flounder show up.
 Casting straight out, but fishing on the top, yields scrappy jacksmelt.
 Pile worms and strips of anchovy works best for the white croaker and starry flounder while squid is best for the various sharks and rays.
 Live bait, such as a small shiner or bullhead, is best if seeking striped bass; small shiners and smelt will attract halibut.
 Grass, ghost or mud shrimp also produce a few striped bass and may sometimes attract a halibut or sturgeon.

 A second method of fishing is to fish around the pilings, or inshore around the rocks, for perch and a number of other small fish.
 Light or ultra-light tackle provides a lot of fun if you don’t mind battling the smaller fish.
 The piling area primarily yields black and white seaperch, pileperch, walleye and silver surfperch, shinerperch, and both brown and kelp rockfish.
 A number of different species of small fish are found around the rocks.
 The number one fish is probably black seaperch (often called pogies), but you can also catch rainbow, striped and rubberlip seaperch, striped kelpfish, brown rockfish, kelp rockfish, cabezon, and a variety of gobies; at times these small fish seem to almost infest the rocks along the shoreline.